ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-pgwip.md

 [Login](https://{DomainName}/docs/cli?topic=cli-getting-started) with IBM Cloud CLI with username and password, or use the API key.
 Select your target region and your preferred resource group.

 ## Establish Outbound Internet Access with Public Gateway
 {: #vpc-bm-vmware-pgwip-outbound}
 {: step}

 VPC subnets are private by default.
 If your VMware Virtual Machines on the VM subnet ('$SUBNET_VM1') need outbound internet access, a Public Gateway is needed.
 A Public Gateway enables a subnet and all its attached virtual or bare metal server instances to connect to the internet.
 After a subnet is attached to the Public Gateway, all instances in that subnet can connect to the internet.
 Public Gateways use Many-to-1 SNAT.

-As you already provisioned a Public Gateway ('$PUBLIC_GW') in the previous step for this VPC Zone, you only need to attach that to the VM subnet ('$SUBNET_VM1').
+1. As you already provisioned a Public Gateway ('$PUBLIC_GW') in the previous step for this VPC Zone, you only need to attach that to the VM subnet ('$SUBNET_VM1').

 ```bash
 ibmcloud is subnetu $VMWARE_SUBNET_VM1 --public-gateway-id $VMWARE_PUBLIC_GW
 ```

-After you have attached your newly created subnet to public gateway, you shold be able access Internet from the VM, e.g.:
+2. After you have attached your newly created subnet to public gateway, you shold be able access Internet from the VM, e.g.:

 ```bash
 ping 1.1.1.1
 ```

 Tip.
 To control outbound Internet access from your virtual machines, you can use security groups or access control lists.
-In this example, the default security group allows all outbound nternet access.
+In this example, the default security group allows all outbound Internet access.
 {:tip}

 ## Establish Inbound Internet Access with Floating IP